-Turkey has banned all meat, beef, poultry and slaughter cattle imports for years, but in 2010 it opened the market temporarily for meat, feeder cattle, and slaughter cattle.
-Please see GAIN Attaché Reports on the FAS website for the latest updates on the status of import requirements as it changes frequently.
+Turkey banned all meat, beef, poultry and slaughter and feeder cattle imports for years, but since 2010, Turkey occasionally and temporarily opens the market for meat, feeder and slaughter cattle.
+Please see GAIN Attaché Reports on the FAS website for the latest updates on the status of import requirements as they change frequently.

 In January 2014, the United States and Turkey signed a new protocol to permit the import of live female breeding cattle from the United States and there is also a protocol from November 2009 for the import of live breeding bulls.
-A certificate for fattening cattle was finalized in March 2012.
-Cut meat imports to Turkey are still banned from all countries.
+A certificate for feeder cattle was finalized in March 2012.
+Boneless meat imports to Turkey are still banned from all countries.
 Turkey only allows imports of poultry products for reexport.